highcharts/highcharts-editor/README.md

 ## Features

-  * No dependencies except from Highcharts
+  * Light on dependencies: requires only Highcharts, FontAwesome, and (optionally) two Google Fonts
-  * Lightweight: weighs in at less than 100kb
+  * Lightweight: weighs in at ~140kb non-gzipped
   * 100% client-side
   * Outputs both HTML and JSON
   * Optional wizard-style interface
   * Highly configurable
-  * Plugin system
+  * Plug-in system

 ## Installing and Building